-- 1. Accrual of Vacation Leave: - a.
+1. Accrual of Vacation Leave:

+a.
 Eligible employees hired or rehired and working on a full-time permanent basis shall earn vacation leave based on months of creditable County service as defined in Article 26 of this Agreement at the following rates for each pay period:

+HOURS PER PAY

-MONTH'S SERVICE HOURS PER PAY PERIOD ACCRUED
+MONTH'S SERVICE PERIOD ACCRUED

 0-24 3.08

 25-96 4.62

 97-180 5.54

 181 and over 6.15

-- b.
+b.
 Vacation leave may not be accumulated to exceed 240 hours at the beginning of any calendar year.
-Prior to the end of the calendar year, employees with more than 240 hours of leave will be given the option of placing the hours above 240 in the Catastrophic Leave Bank in accordance with Article 24, Sick Leave, Section 3, Catastrophic Leave Program, sellback vacation leave subject to the conditions outlined in paragraph 7 herein, or lose the leave.
-Then the excess hours will automatically be placed in the Catastrophic Leave Bank. - 2.
-Vacation Eligibility: An employee is not entitled to take accumulated vacation leave or payment therefore until he/she has successfully completed his/her probationary period and six (6) months of employment.
+Prior to the end of the calendar year, employees with more than 240 hours of leave will be given the option of placing the hours above 240 in the catastrophic leave bank in accordance with Article 24, Sick Leave, Section 3, Catastrophic Leave Program, sell-back vacation leave subject to the conditions outlined in Section 4 (b) herein, or lose the leave.
+If an employee selects none of the options, then the excess hours will automatically be placed in the catastrophic leave bank.

-- 3. Vacation Leave Use: The purpose of vacation benefits is to allow each employee time away from his/her job for rest, recreation, and the pursuit of non-employment objectives.
-The time when vacation leave shall be taken will be determined by the Department Head after considering department operational needs and the seniority and wishes of the employees.
-All vacation requests, submitted in writing, shall be responded to in writing no later than 21 days after the written request, to allow the employees to take advantage of reservation systems and discounts, or to make other arrangements as early as possible (i.e. early airline reservation discounts, popular destination reservations).
-An exception will be in a case of emergency.
+- 2. Vacation Eligibility: An employee is not entitled to take accumulated vacation leave or payment until he/she has successfully completed his/her probationary period. - 3.
+Vacation Leave Use: The purpose of vacation benefits is to allow each employee time away from his/her job for rest, recreation, and the pursuit of non-employment objectives.
+The time when vacation leave shall be taken will be determined by the department head or designee after considering department operational needs and the seniority and wishes of the employees.
+Vacation leave requests must be submitted in writing and approved at least 24 hours in advance of the leave in accordance with department policy, except in cases of emergency as determined by the department head or designee.
 An emergency shall not include absences for which sick leave is to be used as defined in Article 24, Section 1, unless all sick leave has been exhausted.
-Vacation requests for one (1) shift or less may be granted without the 24 hour notification requirement referred to in this Section.
-Once a request for vacation leave is submitted to the Department Head or designee, every effort will be made to approve or deny the request in a timely manner. - 4.
+Vacation requests for one (1) shift or less may be granted without the 24-hour notification requirement referred to in this Section.
+Once a request for vacation leave is submitted to the department head or designee, every effort will be made to approve or deny the request in a timely manner. - 4.
 Payment for Vacation Leave: Except as provided in Article 23, Section 2, upon separation from service for any cause, an employee shall be paid a lump sum payment for any unused or accumulated vacation earned through the last day worked.
 If this is earlier than the last day of the pay period, the vacation shall be prorated.
-Payment for unused vacation leave will be at the employee's base hourly rate on the last day worked prior to separation. - 5.
-Death of an Employee: Upon the death of a person in the employ of the County, a lump sum payment for vacation time accrued to his/her credit will be made to the employee's beneficiaries or estate. - 6.
-Vacation leave shall not accrue to employees classified as temporary or part-time hourly. - 7.
-Sell-back vacation leave shall be subject to the conditions outlined in section 7 herein.
-Any employee with ten (10) years or more of creditable service is eligible in November of each year to submit a written request to the Clark County Human Resources representative as designated by the County Manager to be paid for twenty (20) hours of vacation leave, provided the employee has used at least eighty (80) hours of vacation leave or compensatory time or any combination thereof from December 1st through November 30th and carries a minimum accumulated balance of 220 hours.
-If an employee uses forty (40) hours or less of sick leave during the calendar year, they are eligible to be paid for an additional ten (10) hours of vacation leave, provided that the employee carries a minimum accumulated balance of 220 hours.
+Payment for unused vacation leave will be at the employee's base hourly rate on the last day worked prior to separation.

+Any employee with ten (10) years or more of creditable service is eligible in November of each year to submit a written request to the Director of Human Resources to be paid for forty (40) hours of vacation leave, provided the employee has used at least eighty (80) hours of vacation leave or compensatory time or any combination thereof from December 1st through November 30th and carries a minimum accumulated balance of 200 hours.
+Employees may also sell back up to fifty (50) hours of comp time in ten (10) hour increments.
 Payment will be paid in December of that year and taxed at the current supplemental tax rate.